GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 Test that an image can serve as the backend for an L7 (application) load balancer.
 The Client VM sets up the load balancer resource, and the backends respond.

 ### Test suite: mdsmtls

+This test suite adds a flag to the manager which can be used to filter out the tests run.

+  -mdsmtls_test_exclude_filter string
+      regexp filter for individual mdsmtls test cases; cases matching any tests will be skipped (default "" [nil])

 #### TestMTLSCredsExists